HUNTSVILLE, Ala. (WHNT) -A Woodway Pines tenant is asking for help with a leaky ceiling.

 “It was very upsetting to me,” she said.
 “I pay my rent money, but they don’t have to come out here to fix my mold?
 They painted over it, and it’s still not working.”

 A manager on site showed us records indicating work order was ‘completed’ on August 18th.
-It showed the leak is coming from the the upstairs air conditioning unit.
+It showed the leak is coming from the the upstairs air conditioning unit, and the sheet rock needed to be repaired.

 Yet, today, the carpet is damp and the wall is still covered in water marks.